 Hypersensitivity to ziprasidone or any component of the formulation; history of (or current) prolonged QT; congenital long QT syndrome; recent myocardial infarction; uncompensated heart failure; concurrent use of other QTc-prolonging agents including arsenic trioxide, chlorpromazine, class Ia antiarrhythmics (eg, disopyramide, quinidine, procainamide), class III antiarrhythmics (eg, amiodarone, dofetilide, ibutilide, sotalol), dolasetron, droperidol, gatifloxacin, halofantrine, levomethadyl, mefloquine, mesoridazine, moxifloxacin, pentamidine, pimozide, probucol, sparfloxacin, tacrolimus, and thioridazine

 Bipolar disorder (acute and maintenance as adjuncts to lithium or valproate): Oral: Initial: 40 mg twice daily; may increase to 60 or 80 mg twice daily on second day of treatment; subsequently adjust dose based on response and tolerability.
 Usual dosage: 40 to 80 mg twice daily.

-Schizophrenia: Initial: 20 mg twice daily (US labeling) or 20 to 40 mg twice daily (Canadian labeling).
+Schizophrenia: Initial: 20 mg twice daily.
 Increase dose based on response and tolerability no more frequently than every 2 days; ordinarily patients should be observed for improvement over several weeks before adjusting the dose.
 Usual dosage: 40 to 100 mg twice daily.
 Note: Dosages up to 320 mg per day appear safe; however, there is no data suggesting improved efficacy at higher doses (APA 2004).

 Acute agitation (schizophrenia): IM: 10 mg every 2 hours or 20 mg every 4 hours (maximum: 40 mg daily).
 Oral therapy should replace IM administration as soon as possible.

 Major depressive disorder (adjunct to antidepressants) (off-label use): Oral: Initial: 20 mg twice daily; may increase dose by 20 mg twice daily at weekly increments up to 80 mg twice daily based on response and tolerability.
 Average daily dose was 98 mg/day in the clinical trial (Papakostas 2015).

 No dosage adjustment is recommended; consider initiating at a low end of the dosage range, with slower titration.

 Oral: No dosage adjustment necessary.